S1ro1/quant/doc.md

     return model
 ```

-Now, we can create our own model and use this utility function to do quantization aware training.
+Now, we can create our own model and use this utility function to do `QAT`.

 ```python
 model = torch.nn.Sequential(